ResearchScientist/Notes-Data-Analysis/Frameworks/Data Literacy Pipeline.md

 - describe
 - determine

+Examine metadata such as title, author, date, update frequency, privacy, accessibility.
+Why was it obtained.
+How was it obtained.

+# Understand

+- interpret
+- summarize

+# Manipulate

+- clean
+- organize
+- arrange

 # Analyse

 - segment
 - examine correlations
-# Understand

-- interpret
-- summarize

 # Communicate